PennyLaneAI/qml/demos/tutorial_quantum_transfer_learning.rst

    new dataset :math:`D_B` and/or for a new task of interest :math:`T_B`.

-When dealing with hybrid systems, depending on the physical nature (classical or quantum) of the networks :math:`A` and :math:`B`, one can have different implementations of transfer learning as summarized in following table:
+When dealing with hybrid systems, depending on the physical nature (classical or quantum) of the networks :math:`A` and :math:`B`, one can have different demonstrations of transfer learning as summarized in following table:

 |